Rosengarten trek

 Note: the Passo delle Coronelle is very steep, especially the initial section from the Kölnerhütte.
 It is level T3, with a small section T4.
 This section is secured with several cables.

 Day 2: Hike from Rifugio Vajolet via route 584 to the Grasleitenpasshütte/Rifugio Bergamo (level T2).
-This is a lovely hut to have lunch or delicious cake.
-Then walk via Passo di Antermoia to Rifugio Antermoia – 5.5 km, 4:00, ↑ 550 m, ↓ 300 m.
-This hut is set among high peaks next to a beautiful lake – lago Antermoia.
+The Grasleitenpasshütte is a lovely hut for lunch or delicious cake.
+From this hut, you will walk steeply up to the Passo di Antermoia.
+From here you have phenomenal views.
 The Passo di Antermoia is steep, but doable (level T3).
+From the pass it goes down fairly steeply until you reach a valley.
+Here you walk the last kilometre on level ground towards Rifugio Antermoia – 5.5 km, 4:00, ↑ 550 m, ↓ 300 m.
+This hut is set among high peaks next to a beautiful lake – Lago di Antermoia.

 Day 4: Descend steeply to Rifugio Vajolet and descend further on an easy path to Rifugio Ciampedie – 7 km, 3:00, ↑ 100 m, ↓ 800 m.
 At Rifugio Ciampedie, take the gondola to Vigo di Fassa.
 Return to Carezza/Karersee by bus (line 180).